ninetailsrabbit/match3-board/README.md

 ### Click mode

-This is the `click_mode` to manipulate pieces in the board with the current swap mode. **They can be changed at runtime** and you have the next ones availables:
+This is the `click_mode` to manipulate pieces in the board with the current swap mode. **They can be changed at runtime** and the board emit the signal `changed_click_mode(previous, new)` when this value it's changed

+You have available the following ones:

 - **Selection:** You click on the piece to select and another click in the target piece to swap.
 - **Drag:** You hold the mouse and drag the piece into the target piece to swap.
 When the `swap_mode` is `ConnectLine` the piece is not dragged but instead you need to hold the mouse to keep connecting lines.